seanken/ASE_pipeline/README.md

 # Generating Reference

-In order to run this pipeline you need a STARSolo reference and a matching gtf file.
-Will add details later.
+In order to run this pipeline you need a STAR reference and a matching gtf file.
+See STAR documentation for details.

 # Phased Genotype Data